The enrollment for the 2018-19 school year in grades Kindergarten through Grade 8 is 423 students.

 How is technology integrated at Seton?

 Seton Catholic School is a wireless campus.
 Given the importance of technology to life skills today and in the future, technology is an integral part of the educational experience at Seton.
 An outstanding Instructional Technology Center (ITC) with state-of-the-art hardware and software is used for technology classes at all grade levels.
 Teachers also schedule use of the lab for classroom projects during available times.
-ActivBoards and SMART Boards are in each classroom.
+ActivBoards and Active Panels are in each classroom.
 The technology experience at Seton includes the use of chromebooks, laptops, tablets, distributed audio systems, and interactive whiteboards.
 Incorporated in the Middle School (grades 6, 7, and 8) is the 1 to Infinity Initiative with each student assigned their own Chromebook.
 Chromebooks are used in Grades 2 through 8 and tablets are in the Kindergarten and Grade 1 classrooms.
 Technology is constantly evaluated to remain authentic and with a vision to the future.

 Find out more about technology at Seton.